AriFordsham/GHCWiki/proposal/monad-fail.md

         stuff
      ```
      The point is you'll have to do your dirty laundry yourself now if you have a value that ''you'' know will always match, and if you don't handle the other patterns you'll get incompleteness warnings, and the compiler won't silently eat those for you.
 * Help!
-My code is broken because you removed `fail` from `Monad` but my class defines it! ''Delete that part of the instance definition.''
+My code is broken because you removed `fail` from `Monad` but my class defines it!

+  At the very least, you'll need to remove the `fail` implementation from your `Monad` instance on GHC 8.8 or later.
+If you wish to support older versions of GHC as well, consider guarding your `fail` implementation behind CPP, as shown in the `Monad Foo` example of above.
+Also consider migrating your old `Monad.fail` implementation to a new `MonadFail` instance for others' benefit.

 ## Esimating the breakage